 Partner clinics work with Sarah Nelson, MD, Healthy Northland Clinical Consultant; and Stratis Health, experts in collaboration and innovation in health care quality and safety.

-Contact Sarah Nelson, MD to discuss preventative health strategies for your patients.
-Email her at: firstname.lastname@example.org
+Sarah Nelson, MD.
+Email her at: firstname.lastname@example.org or

 A financial stipend is available to help offset the costs related to clinic involvement.